 Facebook’s Big New Change For Businesses

-Over the next few months, Facebook will start changing how business’ posts will show up for Facebook users.
+At the beginning of 2018, Facebook started changing how business’ posts show up for Facebook users.
 What does this mean for you?
-Take a look at the basics of Facebook and what changes are coming your way.
+Take a look at the basics of Facebook and what changes were made to business accounts.

 A quick guide to Facebook terms